 On Choosing the Poems

-Dickinson’s intense series of letters to Samuel Bowles, discussed in the weekly post, set a theme for these poems.
-In Letter 250, she sends Bowles a copy of “Title divine – is mine!,” a poem she wrote in 1861, but which we have chosen as the keynote poem for a week exploring a crucial topic for Dickinson: entitlement and power.
+Dickinson’s intense series of letters to Samuel Bowles, discussed in Biography section, set a theme for these poems.
+In Letter 250, she sends Bowles a copy of “Title divine – is mine!” a poem she wrote in 1861, but which we have chosen as the keynote poem for a week exploring a crucial topic for Dickinson: entitlement and power.
 She frequently explores the ideas of titles and royalty, and their inversions, as entangled with power dynamics, gender issues, questions of religious salvation, class, and love.

 Dickinson also thought about power in terms of ownership and being owned.
 Entitlement, she muses, can be a source of heavenly power, whether one is entitled or the object of entitlement, and is the only credential needed to be worthy of praise and of the highest heaven.
 Dickinson puts this notion into dialogue with class differentiation in “The court is far away,” and questions what one would have to own to be entitled, if anything at all.

 “Of Bronze and Blaze” further complicates Dickinson’s ideas of power.
 Loneliness, legacy, and a sense of universal presence unlocks a door to having the utmost control over oneself, but the subtle “Taints of Majesty” tell us that power, entitlement, and degree are not necessarily the best things in the world, or the most notable and lasting.